jonfaustman/django-boilerplate/README.md

 * Python 2.7, PIP, and virtualenv installed.
 * Use south
-* Django 1.3.1 is the latest version of django at the current time.
+* Django 1.6 is the latest version of django at the current time.

-## Setup
+## Vagrant/Salt

-Setup a new virtualenv

-    virtualenv projectname --no-site-packages

-Activate the virtualenv

-    source project/bin/activate

-Install the build requirement of fabric

-    pip install fabric

-Add any vendor apps to requirements.txt.
+Included with the boilerplate structure is a salt/vagrant setup for easily creating replicated development environments.
+You can modify the core salt state and add remove states as you see fit.
+Make sure to go through  and remove the references to ``test``.